 In order to get listed on Google’s first page, coming up with relevant and fresh content is a must.
-When you produce search optimized content on regular basis and receive social media attention, your ranking will shoot up.
+When you produce search optimized content on a regular basis and receive social media attention, your ranking will shoot up.
 Choosing apt keywords is crucial.

 Prompt Business Decisions & Actions

 Using inbound you will get quick and on the spot insights of how your online or digital campaign is performing.
-Depending on these results as the owner of your business you can take prompt actions to change or enhance your campaign for better business.
+Depending on these results as the owner of your business you can take prompt actions to change or enhance your campaign for the better business.